Fann Wong: 2007–2012: Focus on the Chinese market

 In 2010, she slowed down her pace and only two dramas were filmed.
 But she gained her critic praises from many Chinese media for her character "Ren DaiDai" in the drama Jin DaBan De Zuihou Yiye starring with Chinese actress Fan Bingbing.
 Two more Singaporean dramas followed in 2011.

 But 2012 seemed to be a busy year for Fann.
 At the begin of the year, she played a syren in the series The Legend of Master Ji 3, then she was invited to be a judge for TBS's fashion competition show Asian Ace.
 Later she flew to ShanDong and played a spicy wife in the movie Ai Shui Shui together with Jaycee Chan, and also a telemovie Han di hu lue zhu gui based on novel Water Margin.
 Another movie Runaway Woman was filmed in Xinjiang in May.
 She was awarded the "2012 Huading Most Popular Asian Actress Award" in Beijing Olympic Sports Centre on 4 July.
 Though she didn't release new album for years, she was still invited to perform at 9th Asia Song Festival which was held in Yeosul, Korea, on 4 August.
 In October, she flew to Xinjiang again to film the period drama Tun Shu Xi Jiang about revolution occurring in Xinjiang.
 She worked with Hong Kong actor Bowie Lam (her husband in the drama) and Chinese director Zhang Jizhong.

-2013–present: New Beginning (under Catwalk)
+2013-2014: New beginnings

-2013 became a new beginning for Fann.
+2013 marked a new career beginning for Fann.
 She set up her own studio at the end of 2012, ended her contract with Huayi Brothers, and signed a new contract with Taiwan management agency Catwalk.

 In 2014, after working with Fann on a children's charity in Thailand, illustrator Patrick Yee designed and illustrated a nearly wordless picturebook, published by Epigram Books, about the adventures of a girl with the same name.

+2014–present: Focus on motherhood

+After giving birth to her son Zed in 2014, Fann took a step back in her career to focus on motherhood, only taking on acting projects occasionally.

+In 2018, Fann made her acting comeback in Doppelganger, which marked her first on-screen collaboration with husband Christopher Lee in almost 14 years.
+The role scored her a nomination for Star Awards for Best Actress at Star Awards 2019.

+In 2020, Fann made her Mediacorp English drama debut in the Hokkien opera themed series, Titoudao: Inspired by a True Wayang Star.
+That same year, Fann turned down an invitation from Zhang Ziyi to appear in the popular Chinese variety show, I Am the Actor.

+In 2023, Fann was in negotiations to appear in the fourth season of the popular Chinese reality TV show Sisters Who Make Waves.
+Fann ultimately did not appear in the show.

+In 2024, Fann was featured in a women-focused exhibition, Goddess: Brave.
+Bold.
+Beautiful, at the ArtScience Museum alongside Michelle Yeoh, Zhang Ziyi and Marilyn Monroe.